ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 - **Location Addresses**: These addresses are essential for calculating the optimal route through the warehouse.

-  For each addresses, ensure that _"ZoneType == Picking"_.
+  For each address, ensure that _"ZoneType == Picking"_.

-- **Availability**: The system suggests locations which have enough availability to execute the respective order lines.
+- **Availability**: The system suggests locations with enough availability to execute the respective order lines.

-  However, this can be **disabled** in favour of a more custom setting, where locations are suggested as **strings** based on their **Address** or user-defined value specified in the **[CustomRouting policy](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)**.
+  However, this can be **disabled** in favor of a more custom setting, where locations are suggested as **strings** based on their **Address** or the user-defined value specified in the **[CustomRouting policy](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)**.

   In all cases, only locations with availability greater than zero are suggested.